 - 4 ½ cups (540g) organic powdered sugar*

 - 2-4 teaspoons (10-20g) nondairy milk, room temp (I used soymilk)*

 (prep time: 30min)

-Whisk 2 teaspoons (8g) vanilla, 1 cup (176g) vegan butter or margarine, and ¾ cup (144g) spectrum sustainable organic palm shortening until it’s light and fluffy, using a stand mixer (or a handheld electric mixer) and set to medium speed.
+Whisk 2 teaspoons (8g) vanilla, 1 cup (176g) vegan butter or margarine, and ¾ cup (144g) shortening until it’s light and fluffy, using a stand mixer (or a handheld electric mixer) and set to medium speed.
 It might be possible to do this by hand if you have a lot of upper body strength and time, but I don’t recommend it, unless you really have no other choice or unless you’re training for the olympics.
 With an electric mixer, this step takes 3-5 minutes.
 By hand, it could take 20 minutes.